-What is hybrid cloud?
+What is hybrid cloud infrastructure?

 Hybrid cloud, as has been traditionally defined, refers to cloud environments that use more than one deployment method.
 In other words, it consists of both public and private clouds in the same ecosystem, but delivered by the same provider.

-What is multi-cloud?
+What is multi-cloud infrastructure?